dwdas9/home/articles/Projects/GraphAPIUsingJuputer.md

 ## <span style="color: Indigo;Font-family: Segoe UI, sans-serif;">**Running Microsoft Graph quick start Python code from a jupyter notebook** </span>

 ### <span style="color: DarkOrchid;Font-family: Segoe UI, sans-serif;">**Background**</span>
-This guide will show you how to run Microsoft's example code in a Jupyter notebook.
+In this guide I will show you how to run Microsoft's example code in a Jupyter notebook.
 Usually, this code is meant to be run in a terminal, but with a few small changes, you can run it in a notebook instead.
 Many people like this way because it's more familiar and easy to use.
-We'll focus on how to make these changes so the code works in Jupyter, without getting into the details of the code itself.
+We'll focus on how to make these changes so the code works in Jupyter, without getting into more details about the code.

 ### <span style="color: Chocolate;Font-family: Segoe UI, sans-serif;">**Getting Started**</span>